agrc/digital-assisant-skills/README.md

 ### consent token

-In order to ask for a user address, whether or not they have one, you need a consent token.
+Just to ask for a users address, whether or not they have one, you need a consent token.
 In order to make the alexa skill generate a consent token, you need to login to the alexa companion mobile app or you can try the [website](https://alexa.amazon.com/spa/index.html).
-I will assume the w

 #### mobile app